Watch: Dubai Ruler recalls how Emirates became top airline, even though people 'bet against it'

 The Dubai Ruler recalled how he and his brother, Sheikh Maktoum bin Rashid Al Maktoum, were very excited despite the exhaustion and "stress of bringing the new airline into operation on schedule."

-Looking back at the immense progress between the early days and the booming company that Emirates is now, Sheikh Mohammed shared: "Do not allow anyone to stand between you and your dreams."
+Looking back at the immense progress between the early days and the thriving company that Emirates is now, Sheikh Mohammed shared: "Do not allow anyone to stand between you and your dreams."

 Watch below, a video Sheikh Mohammed shared on X:

-From a mere dream 4 decades ago, the airline now "includes 112 thousand employees, connects us with 277 cities, transports more than 50 million passengers annually, and generates revenues exceeding 137 billion dirhams annually," Sheikh Mohammed said.
+From a mere dream 4 decades ago, the airline now "includes 112 thousand employees, connects us with 277 cities, transports more than 50 million passengers annually, and generates revenues exceeding Dh137 billion annually," Sheikh Mohammed said.

 He emphasised that the dream has not stopped, and the aims of expanding the business, opening a larger international airport, and reaching every city on the five continents, remains to be fulfilled.